Tazering/UVA-CS/CS-3100_Floryan/Module 1/Scratch-Work.md

         for each vertex v in S
             print(v)
             count++
-            update in-degree of all adjacent nodes and current nodes S.pop()
+            update in-degree of all adjacent nodes and current nodes status S.pop()
         for each vertex v in G.V
             if v.in == 0 AND unchecked